 Attendance: Attendance will be formally taken in the beginning of class and will count towards your final grade.
-The maximum number of absences, whether excused or not, is three for the whole semester.
+The maximum number of absences, whether excused or not, is four for the whole semester.
 You are fully responsible for the material that was covered and for any announcements made in class, such as changes to the schedule and/or syllabus and assigned homework sets.

 Homework: Problem sets will be regularly assigned, mainly from the textbook.
 These are due at the beginning of class on the due date.
+To avoid excessive confusion for students with older editions of the textbook, I will post scans of the exercises on Inquire.